FearlessSolutions/publish-playwright/README.md

 The `main` branch contains the `.github/workflows/` directory with workflows needed to push reports to `gh-pages`.

 - `push-to-gh-pages.yml` is a reusable workflow that will push 2 files to specified locations in `gh-pages`
-- `publish-github-pages.yml` is triggered by workflows that have pushed to `gh-pages` and rebuilds and redeploys the site
 - `playwright-report.yml` runs the Playwright tests and calls `push-to-gh-pages.yml` to push the report files
 - `playwright-report-cleanup.yml` is triggered by a branch being deleted and removes those branch files from `gh-pages`
 - `code-coverage-report.yml` runs the unit tests and calls `push-to-gh-pages.yml` to push the report files (OPTIONAL)